peterhuba/quarkus-logback-issues/README.md

-# Reproducer for Quarkus logback issue https://github.com/quarkiverse/quarkus-logging-logback/issues/37
+# Reproducer for Quarkus logback issue with finding logback.xml

 This project uses Quarkus, the Supersonic Subatomic Java Framework.